AdaCore/ada_coding_standards/ada_coding_standards/chapters/guidelines/robust_programming_practice/rpp04_no_unassigned_mode-out_procedure_parameters.rst

 Description
 +++++++++++++

-For any procedure, all formal parameters of mode "out" must be assigned a value if the procedure exits normally.
+For any procedure, all formal parameters of mode :ada:`out` must be assigned a value if the procedure exits normally.
 This rule ensures that, upon a normal return, the corresponding actual parameter has a defined value.
 Ensuring a defined value is especially important for scalar parameters because they are passed by value, such that some value is copied out to the actual.
 These undefined values can be especially difficult to locate because evaluation of the actual parameter's value might not occur immediately after the call returns.

 ++++++++++++++++++++++++++++++++++++++++++++++++
 Applicable vulnerability within ISO TR 24772-2